-166. Given the close connection between HAQQANI and the Taliban, and the exercise of de facto national authority by the Taliban within Afghanistan, the Prosecution has not attempted to confirm with the Taliban whether there are any relevant national proceedings in Afghanistan concerning the allegations in this Application.
+Given the close connection between AKHUNDZADA and the Taliban, and the exercise 165. of de facto national authority by the Taliban within Afghanistan, the Prosecution has not attempted to confirm with the Taliban whether there are any relevant national proceedings in Afghanistan concerning the allegations in this Application.
 However, in the circumstances, the prospect of any such proceedings meeting the requirements of article 17 is most unlikely.
-Notably, as Chief Justice, HAQQANI wields ultimate authority over the judiciary in Afghanistan, [REDACTED].
-[REDACTED].
+Notably, AKHUNDZADA wields supreme authority in the Taliban and no institution in the Afghan de facto government has the authority or power to investigate or prosecute him.
+Even if a case were to be brought against him, [REDACTED], making any genuine prosecution implausible.

 G.2.b.
-The case against HAQQANI is sufficiently grave
+The case against AKHUNDZADA is sufficiently grave

-The case amply meets the threshold of article 17(1)(d), which excludes only those "rather unusual cases" which are "of marginal gravity only".
-575 While quantitative criteria alone (such as the number of victims) may not be dispositive of the gravity of a given case, 576 it may be a significant factor in this instance.
-Additionally, factors including the nature of the crimes, their manner of commission, and the impact on victims (taking account of their individual characteristics), and HAQQANI's degree of responsibility likewise suggest that the case is sufficiently grave to be admissible before the Court.
+The case amply meets the threshold of article 17(1)(d), which excludes only those 166. "rather unusual cases" which are "of marginal gravity only".564 While quantitative criteria alone (such as the number of victims) may not be dispositive of the gravity of a given case,565 it may be a significant factor in this instance.
+Additionally, factors including the nature of the crimes, their manner of commission, and the impact on victims (taking account of their individual characteristics), and AKHUNDZADA's degree of responsibility likewise suggest that the case is sufficiently grave to be admissible before the Court.

-In particular, with regard to scale, the Prosecution notes that HAQQANI allegedly bears 168. individual responsibility for the persecution of thousands of Afghan civilians by Taliban members and persons affiliated with them.
-While the Prosecution has presented specific evidence regarding a sample of victims for the purpose of this Application, the evidence
+In particular, with regard to scale, the Prosecution notes that AKHUNDZADA 167. allegedly bears individual responsibility for the persecution of thousands of Afghan civilians by Taliban members and persons affiliated with them.
+While the Prosecution has presented specific evidence regarding a sample of victims for the purpose of this Application, the evidence establishes reasonable grounds to believe that this sample is representative of much wider victimisation.566 This strongly militates in favour of sufficient gravity.